 Floyd County Yes Yes No

 Mitchell County Did not respond

 Worth County No No

-Develop a community did not seen and

 \ Denotes a community did not respond.

 Floodplain Management

 Floodplain ordinances can limit or prohibit development in flood-prone areas to help reduce the number of homes and businesses at risk of flooding.
 In fact, limiting development of floodplains is one of the most effective ways to lower a community's flood risk and reduce future damages.
 If local rules and regulations limit or prohibit development in flood-prone areas, there will be fewer buildings at risk of damage when floodwaters rise.
 It is recommended that all communities adopt a floodplain management ordinance that meets or exceeds the minimum National Flood Insurance Program (NFIP) requirements.